quru/qis/doc/api_help.md

 * For `GET`, the user that owns the task

 ### Returns
-The task object, including its status.
+The task object including its status, or `null` if the task has completed and no longer exists.

 The following task status values exist: